 The Affordable Care Act put in place significant tax-related programs that impact Medicare and Medicaid, such as increased Medicare taxes on earned and unearned income for high-wage earners, and Medicaid changes that increase the number of insured individuals.
 Establishing whether you are affected by the ACA-imposed taxes, or are eligible for certain health programs that fall under the Centers for Medicare and Medicaid Services, is largely determined by your income.

 Medicare tax increase

 Since 2013, many higher-income taxpayers have experienced an increase in their Medicare tax on earned income, as implemented by ACA.
-As of publication, filing categories affected include:
+Filing categories affected include:

 - Individuals who earn more than $200,000